AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/the-new-workfront-experience/known-issues.md

 To work around this, change the project status after it has copied.

 <!--
-Calendars option is missing from the Main Menu
+<h3 data-mc-conditions="QuicksilverOrClassic.Draft mode">Calendars option is missing from the Main Menu</h3>
 -->

 <!--
-The Calendars option is missing from the Main menu.
+<p data-mc-conditions="QuicksilverOrClassic.Draft mode">The Calendars option is missing from the Main menu.</p>
 -->

 ### Cannot move stories or issues from one iteration to another